Biden returns to Georgia as validator for Ossoff, Warnock

 “He’s a known quantity,” said Republican Jack Kingston, a former congressman and Trump ally.
 “Voters know him, or even if they don’t really know him, they say, ’Oh, Joe Biden.
 He’s been there a long time, hasn’t he?”

-Kingston noted Georgia's population and demographic shifts in the state have favored Democrats, meaning the party has a larger liberal, urbanized base now.
+Kingston noted Georgia's population growth and demographic shifts have favored Democrats, giving the party a larger liberal, urbanized base than it had just a decade ago.
 Biden, he said, knows how to tap that base without angering the middle.

 “He’s been doing this for decades,” Kingston said.
 “He’ll give a nod to the liberals.
 He’ll give a nod to the mainstream.
 He knows what to say without embarrassing or alienating anybody.”